joet-dev/OurBook/README.md

 date and time once the bill has been fully paid by all recipitents.

-This program wasn't necessarily built to be fully useful for its usecase, but rather as a project through which I could gain programming skills and techniques in c# and SQL.
+This program wasn't necessarily built to be fully useful for its usecase, but rather as a project through which I could gain programming skills and techniques in c# and SQL (Transact-SQL).
 Along with these skills I learnt more about application design, cryptography, and database design.

 ##### Possible Future Features